Tanzu-Solutions-Engineering/azure-tampa-workshop/site/pcf/azure-spring-starter/azure.md

     "account_type": "Standard_LRS"
     }
     ```
-1. Modify the JSON and replace \<MYSTORAGENAME\> to be a unique and with lowercase letters.
-This is will be the storage_account_name.
+1. Modify the JSON and replace   \<MYSTORAGENAME\>    to be unique and use lowercase letters.
+This will be your storage_account_name.
 2. Create an Azure Storage service instance by running the following cf command:

     `cf create-service azure-storage standard MY-AZURE-STORAGE -c ./azure-storage.json`